cksisu/homl/README.md

    background and understanding
 2. Complete the end of chapter exercises from the book with additional insight and commentary for posterity
-3. Skip the stuff that is not of significant value or is duplicative when compared to other work/studies I'm currently doing. *Just make sure to properly document why the material was skipped!*
+3. Skip the stuff that is not of significant incremental value or is repetitive when compared to other work/studies I'm currently doing. *Just make sure to properly document why the material was skipped!*

-**Quick links:**
+**Content quick links**

 * [Chapter 1: The Machine Learning Landscape](https://github.com/cksisu/homl/tree/main/ch01)